About Smart Growth

 Where can I find examples of smart growth?

 Visit our Examples of Smart Growth Communities and Projects page, which links to case studies and stories.

-What other parts of the federal government work on sustainable communities issues?
+What other parts of the federal government work on smart growth-related issues?

 EPA works with several other federal agencies and programs that have an interest in community growth and development issues, including: